MirFaizan06/MirFaizan06/README.md

 Hi there, I’m Faizan 👋

-I’m a web development student currently learning JavaScript and React.
+I’m a Full Stack development student currently learning JavaScript and React.
 I’m passionate about building interactive web applications and improving my skills with hands-on projects.
 Here, you’ll find my journey as I work on various projects and dive deeper into modern web technologies.

 🌱 What I’m Learning
 - JavaScript: Strengthening my understanding of fundamentals and exploring advanced concepts.